Cryopreservation of embryos

 If the treatment results in more high quality embryos than those transferred, ‘surplus’ embryos can be cryopreserved and stored in liquid nitrogen at -196°C. The embryos can later be thawed and transferred usually without the need for any hormone stimulation.

-Even though we only freeze embryos of very good quality, not all embryos will survive the freezing and subsequent thawing.
+Even though we only freeze blastocysts of good quality, not all blastocyst will survive the freezing and subsequent thawing.
 The average survival rate at thawing is 90 %.

 The current legislation in Denmark states that embryos may be stored for up to 5 years.
 They must be discarded if the couple breaks up or if one of the partners should die.
 However, the couple may agree in writing that the embryos can be transferred to the woman even if the man should pass away.